muraliThokala/sdk-nrf/samples/wifi/thread_coex_server/README.rst

   * :ref:`CONFIG_TEST_TYPE_OT_ONLY <CONFIG_TEST_TYPE_OT_ONLY>` for Thread only test
   * :ref:`CONFIG_TEST_TYPE_WLAN_OT <CONFIG_TEST_TYPE_WLAN_OT>` for concurrent Wi-Fi and Thread test.

-  Based on the required test, set only one of these to ``y``.
 * Test duration: Use the :ref:`CONFIG_COEX_TEST_DURATION <CONFIG_COEX_TEST_DURATION>` Kconfig option to set the duration of the Wi-Fi only test or
   Thread only test or both.
   The units are in milliseconds.
-  For example, to set the tests for 20 seconds, set the respective values to ``20000``.
+  For example, to set the test for 20 seconds, set this value to ``20000``.

 * Wi-Fi connection: Set the following options appropriately as per the credentials of the access point used for this testing: